The BRST Double Complex for the Coupling of Gravity to Gauge Theories: Abstract

 \section{Abstract}

-We consider (effective) Quantum General Relativity coupled to the Standard Model (QGR-SM) and study the corresponding BRST double complex.
-This double complex is generated by infinitesimal diffeomorphisms and infinitesimal gauge transformations.
-To this end, we define the respective BRST differentials \(P\) and \(Q\) and their corresponding anti-BRST differentials \(\overline{P}\) and \(\overline{Q}\).
-Then we show that all differentials mutually anticommute, which allows us to introduce the \emph{total BRST differential} \(D := P + Q\) and the \emph{total anti-BRST differential} \(\overline{D} := \overline{P} + \overline{Q}\).
-Furthermore, we characterize all non-constant Lagrange densities that are essentially closed with respect to the diffeomorphism differentials \(P\) and \(\overline{P}\) as scalar tensor densities of weight \(w = 1\).
-As a consequence thereof, we obtain that graviton-ghosts decouple from matter if the Yang--Mills theory gauge fixing and ghost Lagrange densities are tensor densities of weight \(w = 1\).
-In particular, we show that every such Lagrange density can be modified uniquely to satisfy said condition.
-Finally, we introduce a \emph{total gauge fixing fermion} \(\Upsilon\) and show that we can generate the complete gauge fixing and ghost Lagrange densities of QGR-SM via \(D \Upsilon\).
+We consider (effective) Quantum General Relativity coupled to the Standard Model (QGR-SM) and clarify whether graviton-ghosts couple to matter particles.
+To this end, we examine the corresponding BRST and anti-BRST symmetries, which are generated by infinitesimal diffeomorphisms and infinitesimal gauge transformations.
+In particular, we study their properties and relations: We find that all differentials mutually anticommute, which implies that they form a double complex.
+In particular, we introduce the \emph{total BRST differential} as the sum of the diffeomorphism and gauge BRST differentials and similarly the \emph{total anti-BRST differential} as the sum of the respective anti-BRST differentials.
+Furthermore, we identify the functionals in particle fields that are (co)cycles up to total derivatives with respect to the diffeomorphism differentials as scalar tensor densities of weight one: This implies that graviton-ghosts decouple from matter particles if and only if the Yang--Mills gauge fixing Lagrange density has said tensor density weight.
+Moreover, we discuss the relevant gauge fixing fermions: Starting from the de Donder and Lorenz gauge fixing conditions, we introduce a \emph{total gauge fixing fermion} that generates the complete gauge fixing and ghost Lagrange density of QGR-SM.
+Finally, we show that the BRST cocomplexes are isomorphic to their corresponding anti-BRST complexes via ghost conjugation.
+Notably, this relates the BRST cohomologies to their respective anti-BRST homologies.